mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 Wireless Acces Point
 ====================

-After booting up Mirte for the first time the robot is in access point (AP) mode and a wifi network will be available with ssid Mirte-XXXXXX (where each X is hex 1-F).
+After booting up MIRTE for the first time the robot is in access point (AP) mode and a wifi network will be available with ssid Mirte-XXXXXX (where each X is hex 1-F).
 You can connect to this network with the password 'mirte_mirte'.
-While in AP mode, the ip address of Mirte is 192.168.42.1, but you could also access it with mirte.local or mirte-XXXXXX.local:
+While in AP mode, the ip address of MIRTE is 192.168.42.1, but you could also access it with mirte.local or mirte-XXXXXX.local:

 .. code-block:: bash